biareiam/The-House-of-Books/README.md

 - All users can access:
   - The social media links, terms and conditions and privacy policy pages.
 - If the user is not logged in, they can see:
-  - The different books categories.
+  - The different book categories.
   - Links to register and login.
 - If the user is logged in, they can see:
-  - The different books categories.
+  - The different book categories.
   - Access their profile.
 - If a superuser is logged in, he/she can see:
-  - The different books categories.
+  - The different book categories.
   - Access their profile.
   - A link to product management.

 ### Error pages
 #### 404.html
-- 404 page created to redirect users back to the main site in case of an error.
+- 404 pages created to redirect users back to the main site in case of an error.

 #### 403.html
-- 403 page created to redirect users back to the main site in case they try to access a page they are not authorised to.
+- 403 page created to redirect users back to the main site in case they try to access a page they are not authorized to.

 #### 500.html
 - 500 error page created to redirect users to the main site after a server error.